 Then, we modify the R CODE as above, but removing the bits that do the sub-selection:

-The visualization can be copied and pasted, with the user modifying the inputs and having it automatically sort and be hidden if the sample size is small.
+The visualization can be copied and pasted, with the user modifying the inputs, and it automatically sorts and hides if the sample size is small.